fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ## Trading Fees

 There is a fee charged on each trade.
-All of those net fees go into a buy/burn of FuFi governance token.
+All of those net fees go into a buy/burn of FuFi token.
+Morever, there may be reward FuFi tokens to be placed into an incentive pool to let all traders share based on their trading volume of the previous day.

 ## Resource Model